 Award Information and Duration

-Award Amount: An MRI proposal may request up to $4 million for either acquisition or development of a research instrument.
+An MRI proposal may request up to $4 million for either acquisition or development of a research instrument.
 Each performing organization is now limited to a maximum of three proposals in “Tracks” as defined below, with no more than two submissions in Track 1 and no more than one submission in Track 2.

 - Track 2: Track 2 MRI proposals are those that request funds from NSF greater than or equal to $1,000,000 up to and including $4,000,000.